 Black Bass, Green Trout, Bigmouth Bass, Lineside Bass, Trophy Bass

-Except for humans, adult largemouth bass are the top predators in the aquatic ecosystem.
+Except for humans, adult largemouth bass is the top predators in the aquatic ecosystem.
 Fry feed primarily on zooplankton and insect larvae.
-At about two inches in length they become active predators.
+At about two inches in length, they become active predators.
 Adults feed almost exclusively on other fish and large invertebrates such as crayfish.
 Larger fish prey upon smaller bass.

-Largemouth bass seek protective cover such as logs, rock ledges, vegetation, and man-made structures.
-They prefer clear quiet water, but will survive quite well in a variety of habitats.
+Largemouth bass seeks protective covers such as logs, rock ledges, vegetation, and man-made structures.
+They prefer clear quiet water but will survive quite well in a variety of habitats.

-Largemouth bass were originally distributed throughout most of what is now the United States east of the Rockies, including many rivers and lakes in Texas, with limited populations in southeastern Canada and northeastern Mexico.
+The largemouth bass was originally distributed throughout most of what is now the United States east of the Rockies, including many rivers and lakes in Texas, with limited populations in southeastern Canada and northeastern Mexico.
 Because of its importance as a game fish, the species has been introduced into many other areas worldwide, including nearly all of Mexico and south into Central and South America.

 More Information on the largemouth bass

 The largemouth is marked by a series of dark, sometimes black, blotches forming a jagged horizontal stripe along each flank.
 The upper jaw (maxilla) of a largemouth bass extends beyond the rear margin of the orbit.
 The largemouth is the largest of the black basses, reaching a maximum recorded overall length of (38 in), and a maximum recorded weight of 22¼ lb.
 The fish can live as long as 23 years.